Important dates and advice to help small businesses prepare for EOFY

-Do you want to avoid stress when it comes time to file your taxes this year?
-Absolutely!
-Making plans ahead can save you significant time, money and anxiety when the fiscal year is over on March 31st 2021.
-But where do you begin?
-Organising your important documents is a good first step.The process of recording is one that every business needs to get in order on a day-to-day basis, experts say.
-Making sure you are organized from the beginning can ensure that you have the minimum amount of preparation time is required when it’s time to put together the tax returns.
+Are you looking to spare yourself an extra headache when it comes to tax time this year?
+Sure you can!
+Making plans ahead can save you significant time, money and stress when the financial year comes to an end on March 31, 2021.
+But how do you begin?
+Organising your important documents is an excellent first step.The process of recording is one that every business should do up to speed on a daily basis, according to experts.
+A well-organized start will mean that there is no time to prepare is required when you’re ready to prepare the tax returns.

-Utilizing intuitive accounting software and cloud storage like Google Drive or Dropbox – in addition to tenancy administration software such as myRent.co.nz can help save businesses time.
+Utilizing intuitive accounting software as well as cloud storage such as Google Drive or Dropbox – in addition to tenancy administration software such as myRent.co.nz - could save businesses time.

-Smaller companies, like restaurants or retail stores, it’s especially important to monitor the stock levels in advance of the time for the end of the fiscal year is near.
+For smaller businesses like restaurants or retail stores It’s particularly important to keep track of stock levels as the end of financial year is near.

-If you visit your accountant, and you are unable to recall your stock levels from a couple of months ago and you’re having trouble remembering, it’s a problem.
+If you go to your accountant and can’t remember your stock levels from a couple of months ago this can lead to problems.

-A good reminder for smaller entrepreneurs is that a temporary boost in the asset write-off in an instant during COVID-19 – from $500 up to $5,000 – will be increased back to $1,000 from 17 March 2021.
+A good reminder for smaller entrepreneurs is that an increase in the asset write-off in an instant during COVID-19 – from $500 to $5,000 – will be increased back to $1,000 beginning 17 March 2021.

-Here are some other significant tax-related changes which have occurred recently or are on the agenda for 2021.
+These are just a few of the important tax-related reforms which have occurred recently or are scheduled for 2021.

-1. Remember that the minimum wage will increase by $1.10, taking it up from $18.90 to $20 per hour from April 1 2021.
-It could affect your financial records as well as superannuation payouts.
+1. Don’t forget that the minimum wage will rise by $1.10 and will increase from $18.90 to $20 an hour as of 1 April 2021.
+This could affect your financial records as well as superannuation payouts.

-2. A new personal tax rate will be imposed on earnings of greater than $180,000.
-The new tax rate is effective starting on April 1st, 2021.
-Tachibana believes this is more likely to affect those who earn a living from providing personal services, instead of those who own investment accounts and are able to earn capital gains.
+2. A new 39% personal tax rate is set to apply for incomes above $180,000.
+The new tax rate will be in effect from 1 April 2021.
+Tachibana states that it is more likely to affect those who earn income from personal service, instead of those who own the shares and make capital gains.

-3. It is important to be aware of the ACC Earners’ levy, that covers the cost associated with employee injuries, will remain at the present levels until 2022 to help companies deal with the financial strains of COVID-19.
-At the time of January 2021 the levy was $1.39 each $100 (1.39 percent).
+3. Be aware that the ACC Earners’ levy, which helps cover the costs that are incurred by injuries to employees, will remain at its their current levels until 2022, to help companies deal with the financial strains of COVID-19.
+As at January 2021, the levy was $1.39 100 cents (1.39 percent).

-Here are some advice and dates from experts that small business owners might want to keep in mind when getting their house in order for tax time.
+Here are some helpful advice and dates from experts which small-business owners might wish to consider as they get their home organized for tax season.

 1. Finalise your accounts

-• Include clients or suppliers that have invoiced you on 31 March or before but won’t be reimbursed till after April.
-Take these costs into consideration as expenses for 2020-21.
+• List suppliers or clients who’ve invoiced you on 31 March or before but will not be invoiced until April.
+Take these costs into consideration as 2020-21 expenses.

 2. Clean up and reconcile your records

-• Bank statements should be consolidated, income tax year-end records, plus sales, purchase and expense records.
+• Consolidate bank statements, year-end income tax records, plus sales, expenses, and purchase records.

-• Reconcile your bank accounts and check they match the balances from your bank statements.
+• Consolidate your bank accounts and ensure that the balances are the same from your bank statements.

-• Assess information obtained during EOFY to determine the current financial situation of your business.
+• Check the information that you have collected during EOFY to assess the current financial health of your business.

-• Contact your payroll provider to provide EOFY data when you can, so that it can be reviewed.
+• Request your payroll provider to send EOFY details as early as possible so that it can be analyzed.

-• Access Inland Revenue information, including PAYE tax obligations and KiwiSaver duties for staff.
+• Access Inland Revenue records, including PAYE tax obligations and KiwiSaver obligations for employees.

-• Check your employer’s superannuation contributions tax (ESCT) rates*, with rates different for each employee depending on their earnings and length of their tenure.
+• Update your employer superannuation contribution tax (ESCT) rates*, with the tax rate differing for each employee based on their salary and length of their tenure.

-*For KiwiSaver, businesses need to pay ESCT on compulsory contribution from employers of up to 3 per cent, but not on contributions that are deducted from the employee’s wages.
+*For KiwiSaver businesses, they need to pay ESCT on compulsory contribution from employers of up to 3 per cent, but not on contributions deducted from the wages of employees.

 5. Maximise your tax refunds

-• Consider making payments within 63 days after 31 March to obtain a deduction for employee-related expenses like bonuses, holiday pay, and long-service leaves.
+• You should consider making your payments within 63 days of 31 March to get a deduction for employee-related expenses like holiday pay, bonuses and long-service leaves.

-• If your income is higher than last year, consider making an additional voluntary provisional tax payment to make sure your tax payments are aligned with turnover.
+• If your income is significantly more than it was last year, consider making an additional voluntary provisional tax payment to ensure that your tax payment is aligned to your income.

 6. Make sure that personal and business finances are separated

-Tax deductions are not usually available for personal expenses. deductions for personal expenditure; it’s only your company expenses.
-But you might be adding unnecessary compliance costs when your accountant is required to determine what tax-deductible and the rest of it.
+Tax deductions are not usually available for personal expenses. deductions for personal expenses; only business expenses.
+However, you may add unnecessary compliance charges if your accountant has to separate what’s tax-deductible and what’s not.

-• 1 March 2021 - GST return and due by the end of January for businesses that file each two months.
+• 1 March 2021 GST return due and payment due by the end of January for businesses that file each two months.

-• 31 March 2021 2020 income tax return due for tax agents (with an effective extension of time).
+• 21 March Tax year 2020 return due for tax agents (with an effective extension of time).

-• 1 April 2021 The new fiscal year starts with New Zealand.
+• 1 April 2021 The new fiscal year begins with New Zealand.

-• 7 May 2021 Final installment of tax provisional due for the financial year 2020 and the final opportunity to make tax provisional voluntary payments.
+• 7 May 2021 Final installment of the tax proviso for the 2020 financial year and last chance to make voluntary provisional tax payments.

-NOTE: Some dates may vary from the official deadline, for example the due date falls on a weekend or public holiday.
+Notice: Some dates may differ from the deadline, such as if a due date is a weekend or public holiday.

 Unsecured Business Lending NZ Services